 “Presley had become a grotesque caricature of his sleek, energetic former self.
 Hugely overweight, his mind dulled by the pharmacopia he daily ingested, he was barely able to pull himself through his abbreviated concerts.”

-He stuck to most of his touring commitments, however he was barely understandable in his performances.
+He stuck to most of his touring commitments; however, he was barely understandable in his performances.
 His final concert was held on June 1976 in Indiana.
-At this point he was suffering intensely from various ailments induced in large part by his drug addiction, continually prescribed to him by his doctors.
+At this point, he was suffering intensely from various ailments induced in large part by his drug addiction, continually prescribed to him by his doctors.
 These ailments included glaucoma, high blood pressure, liver damage, and an enlarged colon.
-On August 16 1977 his girlfriend found him unresponsive on the bathroom floor, before he was scheduled to fly out on another tour in Memphis.
-Doctors were unable to revive him and he was pronounced dead at 3:30.
-From the time of the death of Elvis Presley there have been many alleged sightings of the rock and roll Icon and the theory that he faked his own death is popular among many fans.
+On August 16, 1977, his girlfriend found him unresponsive on the bathroom floor, before he was scheduled to fly out on another tour in Memphis.
+Doctors were unable to revive him, and he was pronounced dead at 3:30.
+From the time of the death of Elvis Presley, there have been many alleged sightings of the rock and roll Icon and the theory that he faked his death is popular among many fans.

 Elvis Presley faked his Own Death

 Perhaps one of the most outspoken (though not one of the first) proponents of the death of Elvis Presley is Gail Brewer-Giorgio, who wrote a book titled Is Elvis Alive in 1988.
 The book reached Number 8 on the New York Times Bestseller List.
 She also wrote a follow-up book called the Elvis Files in 1990.
 Some of the questions raised about the death of Elvis in the books include